0wlofminerva/Traversy-Media-JavaScript-Crash-Course-For-Beginners/readme.md

 	},
 };

     console.log(person.hobbies[1]);

     //

     movies

     //

     ... if we want to get the 'city' in the addres object, we would do ...

     console.log(person.address.city);

     //

     ... and we get Boston

     //

     Boston

     //

     We can also use destructuring, if we want to create variables, we wnat these as actual variables, we can do ...

     const { firstName, lastName } = person;

     think of this, not as assigning something, but pulling this out of this person person object.

     const { firstName, lastName } = person;

     console.log(firstName);

     //

     const person = {
         firstName: 'John',
         lastName: 'Doe',
         age: 30,
         hobbies: ['music', 'movies', 'sports'],
         address: {
             street: '50 main st',
             city: 'Boston',
             state: 'MA',
         },
     };

     const { firstName, lastName } = person;

     console.log(firstName);

     //

     ... you see get John

     John

     //

     Now if it is an embeded object like address, what we could do is ...

     const { firstName, lastName, address: { city } } = person;

     console.log(city);

     //

     const person = {
         firstName: 'John',
         lastName: 'Doe',
         age: 30,
         hobbies: ['music', 'movies', 'sports'],
         address: {
             street: '50 main st',
             city: 'Boston',
             state: 'MA',
         },
     };

     const {
         firstName,
         lastName,
         address: { city },
     } = person;

     console.log(city);

     //

     ... we get Boston

     Boston

     //

     Now, destructuring is kind of advanced, again is part of ES6, os a new feature, rrelatively new, ...

     //

     We can also add properties, ...

     person.email = 'john@gmail.com'

     console.log(person);

     //

     const person = {
         firstName: 'John',
         lastName: 'Doe',
         age: 30,
         hobbies: ['music', 'movies', 'sports'],
         address: {
             street: '50 main st',
             city: 'Boston',
             state: 'MA',
         },
     };

     person.email = 'john@gmail.com';

     console.log(person);

     //

     Object { firstName: "John", lastName: "Doe", age: 30, hobbies: (3) […], address: {…}, email: "john@gmail.com" }

     //

     A lot of the time you gonna be dealing with arrays of objects, ...

     //

     const todos = [ // Array uses brackets
         { // We want each value on the array to be an object
             id: 1,
             text: 'Take out trash',
             isCompleted: true,
         },
         {
             id: 2,
             text: 'Meeting with boss',
             isCompleted: true,
         },
         {
             id: 3,
             text: 'Dentist appt',
             isCompleted: false,
         },
     ];

     console.log(todos);

     // If I were to console log todos, we see that we have an array of three values, which are all objects

     (3) […]
     ​
     0: Object { id: 1, text: "Take out trash", isCompleted: true }
     ​
     1: Object { id: 2, text: "Meeting with boss", isCompleted: true }
     ​
     2: Object { id: 3, text: "Dentist appt", isCompleted: false }
     ​
     length: 3

     //

-If we want to warp let´s say, this text, Meeting with boss ...
+    If we want to grap let´s say, this text, Meeting with boss ...

     //

     const todos = [
         {
             id: 1,
             text: 'Take out trash',
             isCompleted: true,
         },
         {
             id: 2,
             text: 'Meeting with boss',
             isCompleted: true,
         },
         {
             id: 3,
             text: 'Dentist appt',
             isCompleted: false,
         },
     ];

     console.log(todos[1].text); // its the second value in the array, so that is the [1] index, we want just the text property

     //

     Meeting with bosss

+    //

+JSON

+    (Further notetaiking)
+    /.../

+    const todoJSON = JSON.stringlfy(todos);
+    console.log(todoJSON);

+    //

+    const todos = [
+        {
+            id: 1,
+            text: 'Take out trash',
+            isCompleted: true,
+        },
+        {
+            id: 2,
+            text: 'Meeting with boss',
+            isCompleted: true,
+        },
+        {
+            id: 3,
+            text: 'Dentist appt',
+            isCompleted: false,
+        },
+    ];

+    const todoJSON = JSON.stringify(todos);
+    console.log(todoJSON);

+    // a JSON string how we would send data to a server

+    [{"id":1,"text":"Take out trash","isCompleted":true},{"id":2,"text":"Meeting with boss","isCompleted":true},{"id":3,"text":"Dentist appt","isCompleted":false}]

     //